 This behavior is very close to an infant’s behavior.
 It is the onus of the owner to carefully teach him that crate is only a temporary separation and that he is safe inside and that you will not leave him.
-You need to take care and handle this situation very carefully.
+You need to take care of your pet and handle this situation very carefully.
 He needs to be assured that you are not leaving him and that you would return back and free him from his crate.
 Your dog needs this assurance in a very delicate way.

 Dogs whine, drool and bark continuously when kept in the crate to show their displeasure.
 Many dog owners feel sorry for them thinking they are feeling lonely and scared.
 If you want to crate-train your dog, feeling sorry for him will not help you.
 It will lead you to do all the wrong things.
 Treat this as an exercise and an essential part of dog training.